The successful completion of FMCLA with a passing score will fulfill your examination requirement.

-The MPS will be set to the same high standard as the proctored one-day Family Medicine Certification Examination.
-Pass-fail decisions will be based upon whether your scaled score is greater than or equal to the minimum passing score (MPS).
+The Minimum Passing Standard (MPS) will be set to the same high standard as the proctored one-day Family Medicine Certification Examination.
+Pass-fail decisions will be based upon whether your scaled score is greater than or equal to the MPS.
 You will have a preliminary score at the time you complete 300 questions, with a final, official score given at the end of four years when everyone in the cohort has completed FMCLA.
 Your certification will continue throughout this time as long as you are meeting all other certification requirements.

 What Type of Performance Feedback Will I Receive?

 On the home screen of the FMCLA Platform, you will see your raw score performance (i.e., total number of questions, number of questions answered correctly, and percentage of questions answered correctly).

 A Blueprint Category report will display the question breakdown (i.e., number answered correctly, incorrectly, and percent correct) by blueprint category.

 Additionally, after meeting the meaningful participation requirement in year one, you will see an estimated score and detailed performance report, which will give you a good idea about your performance relative to passing the longitudinal assessment as well as more detailed information about areas of strength and areas with room for improvement.
 The estimated score will be updated quarterly.